Okomu National Park: Fauna

+Flora

+In the Okomu Forest Reserve, one can find many native plant species.
+There are a total of 90 of these plants, which belong to 45 different plant families.
+Among these families, Euphorbiaceae and legumes have the most species; 22 plant families have just one species each in the reserve.
+A survey was conducted to identify and catalog beneficial medicinal plants within the Okomu Forest Reserve.
+The results revealed a total of 60 distinct species, consisting of 50 leafy plants and 10 types of mushrooms.
+These plants have been recognized as valuable resources for traditional healthcare practices among the residents of various communities in the South-South region of Nigeria.

 Threats

 Visitors must follow strict regulations to avoid degrading the environment.

 However, the park is threatened by large-scale illegal logging, the expansion of large rubber and oil-palm plantations nearby, and incursions by a growing human population involved in farming and hunting.

 In 2009, the executive director of LifeTag, a non-governmental organisation (NGO) based in Lagos, called for urgent action by the Edo State government to prevent further illegal encroachment and destructive logging activities in the park, which both threaten the rare species and will destroy the long-term revenue to be earned from eco-tourism.

 The Federal government has said that it is eager to partner with foreign investors to develop eco-tourism in Okomu and other National Parks.

 In October 2010, representatives of the park's management met with leaders from the seven major communities bordering the park and established a Local Advisory Committee.

 The conservator of the park, Mohammed Yakubu Kolo, said the committee was to "provide a platform for the park management and the local communities to work together on issues of mutual interest, in order to achieve the park's set-goals."

 He went on to say "The establishment of LAC for Okomu Park is the most significant move ever made to guarantee the continuous protection of its diverse rich biological resources and splendour".

 A forestry officer said the move would help the communities work together to stop poaching.

 The protected area of the Okomu National Forest is too small and too vulnerable.

 Without further efforts to improve protection, it is unlikely that the forest will remain viable long into the future.